pip-services/pip-services-docs/content/en/python/commons/validate/or_rule.md

 Important points

 - When one of the combined rules returns no errors, then this rule also returns no errors.
-- When all combined rules return errors, then this rule returns all errors.
+- When all combined rules return errors, then this rule returns all the errors.

 ### Constructors
 Creates a new validation rule and sets its values.